WHAT ARE THE DISADVANTAGES OF REIKI?

 CONCLUSION

-Every healing modality, from mainstream to alternative approaches have advantages and disadvantages.
-It's important to approach these perceived disadvantages with a critical yet open-minded perspective and to follow what resonates with you.
-While Reiki may not be suitable for everyone, many individuals have experienced profound benefits from this gentle and non-invasive healing modality and with its growing use in mainstream hospitals and hospices, it is increasingly being embraced as such.
+It is important to acknowledge that every healing modality, from mainstream to alternative approaches, all have their advantages and disadvantages.
+There is no one perfect offering.
+With Reiki, many individuals have experienced profound benefits from this gentle and non-invasive healing modality and with its growing use in mainstream hospitals and hospices and existing and emerging research around it's potential benefits, it is increasingly being embraced as such.

 If you have any further questions, or want to chat to more about Reiki please contact me and we can arrange a time to chat.
 If you would like to book a Reiki session in Melbourne (or distance Reiki worldwide), you can book an appointment here or if you would like to learn Reiki yourself, sign up for a Reiki course here.
 I look forward to connecting with you for Reiki!